-- Stir daily whenever you think of it.
+- Stir daily several times when you think of it.

-- Continue to feed your starter daily as described in the previous step: remove most of the starter, add it to the discard pile in the refrigerator and feed the remaining tablespoon of starter fresh flour and water—40 grams of each.
+- Continue to feed your starter daily and described in the previous two steps—remove most of the starter, add that to the discard pile in the refrigerator and feed the remaining tablespoon of starter fresh flour and water—40 grams of each.

 - After about five days to a week of feeding your starter regularly (daily or even twice a day), it should double in size within about four hours of feeding before slowly falling back down.
 Congratulations, your virile starter can now bake bread.
 Think of a cute name.

-- If you want to take a break from daily feedings, store your starter in the refrigerator and remove it about once a week to feed it.
-Let it sit for a couple of hours after feeding before returning it to the refrigerator.
+- If you want to take a break from daily feedings once your starter is established, store your mature starter in the refrigerator and remove it about once a week to feed it.
+Let it sit for a couple of hours after feeding before returning it the refrigerator.